Pelumi-Johnson/Azure-vs-AWS-vs-GCP-Cloud-Adoption-Project/README.md

 <img src="https://img.shields.io/badge/GCP-4285F4?style=flat-square&logo=googlecloud&logoColor=white" />
 <img src="https://img.shields.io/badge/Cloud_Architecture-6A5ACD?style=flat-square" />

 ---

 ## 📌 Project Overview
-This project analyzes how cloud adoption can support Don & Associates a 200 employee consulting firm headquartered in New Jersey—during its planned expansion across the East Coast.
+This project analyzes how cloud adoption can support Don & Associates a 200 employee consulting firm headquartered in New Jersey during its planned expansion across the East Coast.
 The company faces challenges with on-premises servers, limited scalability, slow collaboration tools, and high maintenance workloads.
 This report evaluates the top three cloud providers and offers a migration recommendation tailored to business growth.

 ---

 ## 🏢 Company Profile
 - Mid-sized consulting firm in New Jersey
 - Specializes in HR, strategy, and IT consulting
-- ~200 employees serving small–mid-sized clients
+- 200 employees serving small mid sized clients
 - Preparing to open 5 new offices in 18 months
 - Needs scalable, secure, collaborative technology solutions